Education and Success Within Reach

-WashU will not consider an applicant’s financial situation or ability to pay when making admissions decisions.
+WashU will not consider an applicant’s ability to pay when making admissions decisions.
 Additionally, WashU continues to guarantee to meet 100% of demonstrated financial need for all students admitted to the university.
 So, whether a student needs a small amount of assistance or the total cost of attendance, they will be considered for admission based on their abilities, not on their ability to pay.

 We want to make WashU accessible to every qualified student.
 We do this by removing barriers to admission and providing financial resources to make sure all qualified students are able to attend, regardless of their ability to pay.
 In our review, we look for evidence of academic potential, strong personal characteristics and qualities, activities and commitment, and potential for fit and engagement in the WashU community.

 This investment in our students, which the university is calling Gateway to Success, is possible largely as a result of the extraordinary 65% return on the university’s Managed Endowment Pool for the 2020-21 fiscal year.
 It includes $800 million in endowed funding to support need-blind undergraduate admissions.